clipperhouse/stemmer/README.md

 Package `stemmer` is a set of Snowball language stemmers, implemented as `transform.Transformer` (see [golang.org/x/text/](https://golang.org/x/text/)).
 Implementing `transform.Transformer` allows use with the `x/text` ecosystem.

+([Stemming](https://en.wikipedia.org/wiki/Stemming) is the process of trimming words down to their roots, usually for searching purposes.)

 My narrower motivation is to offer stemming in [this Unicode text segmenter](https://pkg.go.dev/github.com/clipperhouse/uax29/words).
 To use a stemmer in that package, you will call the `Transform` method on a `Segmenter` or `Scanner`, along the lines of:

 ```go